Skip to Main Content

 Does China offer film tax incentives?

-There is no unified national film tax credit in mainland China comparable to the French TRIP, the UK AVEC or Korea's KOFIC programme.
-What exists instead is a patchwork of provincial and municipal subsidies (Qingdao's Oriental Movie Metropolis fund, Hengdian's in-kind incentives, Hainan Free Trade Port corporate-tax preference) and cultural-industry funds (the Cool China Fund and various provincial vehicles).
-Most of these are accessible only to projects with official co-production status with a Chinese production company.
-For studio-scale productions, the strategic prize is often theatrical release in the Chinese domestic market rather than the rebate itself.
+Mainland China has no unified national film tax credit like the French TRIP, the UK AVEC or Korea's KOFIC programme.
+What exists instead is a patchwork of provincial and city subsidies (Qingdao's Oriental Movie Metropolis fund, Hengdian's in-kind incentives, the Hainan Free Trade Port corporate-tax break) plus cultural-industry funds such as the Cool China Fund and various provincial vehicles.
+Most of these are open only to projects with official co-production status with a Chinese production company.
+For studio-scale productions, the strategic prize is often theatrical release in the Chinese home market rather than the rebate itself.

 What provincial subsidies are available?

-The most usable instruments for inbound producers are concentrated in a few zones.
-The Oriental Movie Metropolis in Qingdao runs production subsidies tied to shoot days and on-site post-production work, with realised benefits in the 10–20% range on qualifying Chinese spend.
+The most usable tools for inbound producers sit in a few zones.
+The Oriental Movie Metropolis in Qingdao runs production subsidies tied to shoot days and on-site post-production work, with real benefits in the 10–20% range on qualifying Chinese spend.
 Hengdian World Studios delivers an in-kind package of preferential rates, lodging and post-production rebates that can reach 8–15% of the local budget.
-The Hainan Free Trade Port offers a 15% corporate income tax rate for qualifying enterprises and simplified equipment imports.
-Beijing, Shanghai and Chengdu municipal film bureaus run periodic content-aligned grants and location-fee waivers.
-All figures and fund cycles should be confirmed directly with the relevant bureau before being relied on in budgeting.
+The Hainan Free Trade Port offers a 15% corporate income tax rate for qualifying firms plus simpler equipment imports.
+Municipal film bureaus in Beijing, Shanghai and Chengdu run periodic content-aligned grants and location-fee waivers.
+Confirm all figures and fund cycles directly with the relevant bureau before you rely on them in budgeting.

 Why is co-production status important for incentive access?

-Official Chinese-foreign co-production status, granted through the China Film Co-Production Corporation (CFCC) under the CFA framework, is the standard gateway to municipal and provincial subsidies.
-It also exempts the project from China's foreign-film quota, allowing a domestic theatrical release as a Chinese film with the standard local revenue split rather than the much less favourable quota terms.
-Without co-production status, foreign productions are typically limited to assisted-production structures that have no subsidy access and can only release theatrically through the foreign-film quota if at all.
-For most inbound producers, the strategic and financial maths point firmly towards the co-production lane.
+Official Chinese-foreign co-production status, granted through the China Film Co-Production Corporation (CFCC) under the CFA framework, is the standard gateway to city and provincial subsidies.
+It also exempts the project from China's foreign-film quota, which allows a home theatrical release as a Chinese film on the standard local revenue split rather than the much harsher quota terms.
+Without co-production status, foreign productions are usually limited to assisted-production structures that have no subsidy access and can release theatrically only through the foreign-film quota, if at all.
+For most inbound producers, the strategic and financial maths point firmly toward the co-production lane.

 Can foreign productions claim Chinese incentives directly?

 Generally not.
-The municipal and provincial subsidies that exist are paid to a Chinese production company, which means a foreign producer accesses them through a co-production agreement with a Chinese partner.
-The benefit then flows back to the foreign producer through the co-production agreement's revenue and recoupment terms.
-Hainan Free Trade Port's corporate income tax preference applies to qualifying enterprises registered in the zone, which can include co-production vehicles structured through Hainan.
-In practice, every relevant subsidy in mainland China requires a Chinese production-company counter-party — there is no direct claim path for a foreign producer in the way the French TRIP allows.
+The city and provincial subsidies that exist are paid to a Chinese production company, so a foreign producer reaches them through a co-production agreement with a Chinese partner.
+The benefit then flows back to the foreign producer through that agreement's revenue and recoupment terms.
+The Hainan Free Trade Port corporate income tax break applies to qualifying firms registered in the zone, which can include co-production vehicles structured through Hainan.
+In practice, every relevant subsidy in mainland China needs a Chinese production-company counter-party, and there is no direct claim path for a foreign producer the way the French TRIP allows.

 How does China compare to other Asian markets?

-Korea's KOFIC location incentive (currently up to 25% of qualifying Korean spend) is the cleanest, most predictable inbound rebate in Northeast Asia and accessible without a co-production partner.
-Japan, like China, has no national rebate and runs a fragmented set of prefectural subsidies, but with more transparent pricing and less editorial review.
-Hong Kong is best understood as a corporate and post-production hub with no formal production rebate.
+Korea's KOFIC location incentive, currently up to 25% of qualifying Korean spend, is the cleanest, most predictable inbound rebate in Northeast Asia, and you can reach it without a co-production partner.
+Japan, like China, has no national rebate and runs a fragmented set of prefectural subsidies, but with clearer pricing and lighter editorial review.
+Hong Kong is best seen as a corporate and post-production hub with no formal production rebate.
 Thailand offers a 15–20% cash rebate that is well-documented and bankable.
-China's competitive position is not built on rebate clarity — it is built on the scale of the domestic box office, the depth of studio infrastructure at Hengdian and Qingdao, and the strategic value of co-production status for theatrical access.
+China's edge is not rebate clarity; it is the scale of the home box office, the depth of studio setup at Hengdian and Qingdao, and the strategic value of co-production status for theatrical access.
 The right answer is project-specific.

 Ready to Roll